apivideo/python-examples/README.md

 # API Video
 [API Video](https://api.video/) lets you easily add video communication - recording and sharing - to all your applications.

-# python-examples
+# python-examples (without an SDK)
-These are code samples for working with api.video in Python.
+These are code samples for working with api.video in Python without an SDK.
 Grab a sample that matches your use case and you can use it as-needed.
 These samples use the requests library, which you may need to install if you haven't already.

 # Available Samples: